gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

-It is easy to forget that the star belongs to the declared name, not the type, and look at it and assume that the type is “pointer to int” and both p and i are declared to this type.
+It is easy to forget that the star belongs to the declared name, not the type, and look at it and assume that the type is "pointer to int" and both p and i are declared to this type.

-### For declaring pointers and reference the “`*`” and “`&`” should be surrounded by spaces on both sides
+### For declaring pointers and reference the "`*`" and "`&`" should be surrounded by spaces on both sides

 ### All binary arithmetic, bitwise and assignment operators and the ternary conditional operator (`?:`) should be surrounded by spaces